 Artwork can take many forms, including figures and photographs.
-Our guide to the submission of electronic artwork covers file formats and appropriate resolutions as well as use of color and best practice for placement, captions, and labeling.
+Our guide to the submission of electronic artwork covers file formats and appropriate resolutions as well as the use of color.
+It also shares best practices for placement, captions, and labeling.

-Read the guide below or download a PDF copy (with added glossary) here:
+The artwork submission guidelines are below, or you can download a PDF copy (with added glossary) to refer to here:

 Checklist for submitting electronic artwork